anton-ryden/Ink-group-project/README.md

 Coordinates and language codes used for coutries used in World.java: Project code/src/main/resources/InkGroupProject/controller/

 ## Compile JAR file
-1. Clone the jar branch
+1. Switch to the jar branch
 2. Enter the Maven command:
 ```mvn clean compile assembly:single```
 (pro-tip: double click Ctrl in IntelliJ to run Maven commands)